 When the frigates were procured for the Navy, the size of the vessel was deemed critical for the sea conditions and the ability of the vessel to carry a helicopter.
 Hence their length of 121m, beam of over 16m and tonnage of 3 700.
 The same criteria apply to the OPV/IPVs: The OPV must be around 80-85m waterline length, and the IPV, 53-55m.
 Herein lies the rub.
 The estimated acquisition cost is R400 million per OPV (R1.2 billion for three), versus R9.69bn for the four Valour-class frigates.
-The annualised life cycle cost for the OPVs - presuming 30 years of service - is R20 million, against R85 million for the frigates.27 Why then, it has to be asked, did South Africa acquire the frigates if the OPV is much cheaper, can handle the seas, and is thus better suited to South Africa's needs and tasks?
+The annualised life cycle cost for the OPVs - presuming 30 years of service - is R20 million, against R85 million for the frigates.
+The annualised life cycle cost for the OPVs is much cheaper, can handle the seas, and is thus better suited to South Africa's needs and tasks?

-It is unclear whether the new vessels will be built in South Africa (which the Navy would like and which would make sense in terms of job-creation, encouraging technological developments, and the prospects of selling the finished product The relationship with international actors is a potential force multiplier in Africa to others in the region) or overseas (which has its own often less noble attractions).
+It is unclear whether the new vessels will be built in South Africa (which the Navy would like and which would make sense in terms of job-creation, encouraging technological developments, and the prospects of selling the finished product to others in the region) or overseas (which has its own often less noble attractions).
 Again, if the OPVs/IPVs are to be constructed in South Africa, why were the frigates not built locally?